andrewfulton9/capstone_project/README.md

 </div>
 <br><br>
 <p>
 Dobot Image Classifier is a project done in collaboration with Dobot Inc., a Denver startup, with the purpose of helping users determine appropriate savings goals based on images users upload to represent their savings goals.
 The way that Dobot's app works is that a user joins, links their bank account, and creates savings goals by uploading an image and specifying a specific monetary amount for the savings goal.
-Dobot then uses the users account information to determine small amounts of money to periodically remove from a users checking account and place into a savings account.
+Dobot then uses the users account information to determine small amounts of money to periodically remove from a users checking account and place into a savings account based on their spending habits and income.
 </p>

 ## Goal